School of Nursing (GRAD)

 Grading Status: Letter grade.

 NURS 906.
-Scientific Reasoning IV: Crafting Methods and Analysis to Meet Specific Aims.
+Scientific Reasoning III: Crafting Methods and Analysis to Meet Specific Aims.
 2 Credits.

 Knowledge and application of foundational scientific theory, design, methods and analysis to the creation of a research proposal within the National Institutes of Health proposal model.
 Enrollment in the SON PhD Program.